 However, the Essentials program is really a standalone program.
 (In fact, while I’ve included Spelling Plus separately below, these spelling words are actually included in the Essentials program) I really, really love everything about this curriculum, and I’m enjoying my second year as an Essentials tutor and seeing how my oldest’s skills have progressed this year compared to her first time through.

-Like writing, we’ve always taken a better-late-than-early approach to spelling, and that means that last year my 3rd and 4th graders started using Spelling Plus.
+Like writing, we’ve always taken a better-late-than-early approach to spell, and that means that last year my 3rd and 4th graders started using Spelling Plus.
 I’ve plugged all the lists into Spelling City, and each week they work through one list, doing exercises and games to help them learn the words.
-Our girls—so far—seem to be fairly natural spellers, so that is enough for them to progress fairly quickly through it, and I haven’t looked into any additional spelling programs
+Our girls—so far—seem to be fairly natural spellers, so that is enough for them to progress fairly quickly through it, and I haven’t looked into any additional spelling programs.

 (As a side note, we’re not currently doing any grammar editing work, but I think when our oldest finishes her Spelling Plus lists, we’ll look into the Editor in Chief program from The Critical Thinking Co. as well as the Fix It!
 Grammar books from IEW to decide how we want to proceed with editing practice.)